stephenbeckr/numerical-analysis-class/policies.md

 Cheating is not usually an issue in this class, and I have faith that students will continue to act appropriately.

 ## Grading
-- 10% for participation (attend 90% of lectures, for at least 10 minutes).
+- 10% for participation (~~attend 90% of lectures, for at least 10 minutes~~).
-  - If you miss a class for a legitimate reason (sickness, important travel), you can be excused.
-Doctor's notes are not needed to document illness (traveling to the student health center when only mildly sick can in fact be dangerous, as you spread disease to very sick people).
+  - ~~If you miss a class for a legitimate reason (sickness, important travel), you can be excused.
+Doctor's notes are not needed to document illness (traveling to the student health center when only mildly sick can in fact be dangerous, as you spread disease to very sick people).~~
+  - **Update** As of week 4, the participation grade is now determined by filling out the PlayPosit quizzes that are wrapped around some of the posted videos.
+Access these links via Canvas.
+You still only need to fill out 90% of these (the 90% will apply to combined attendance from weeks 1--3 and PlayPosit for the rest of the weeks)
 - 30% Homework.
   - Late homework is not accepted, but you are allowed one free "dropped" homework.
 Your lowest-scoring homework will be automatically dropped.
 - 30% Midterms (2 midterms, each 15%)